university-of-york/quick-fix/README.md

 ```

 ### Uploading to the CMS

-In the CMS media library, upload new versions, using the generated files from the local upload directory.
+The generated files from the build command all live within the local `/upload` folder.
+The required assets should be uploaded to the following folder on the 'static' web/FTP account: `/static/rqf`.